go-vela/site/content/plugins/pipeline/registry/kubernetes.md

 ```

 {{% alert color="info" %}}
-This example will read the secrets values in the files stored at `/vela/secrets/`:
+This example will read the secrets values in the volume stored at `/vela/secrets/`:
 {{% /alert %}}

 ## Parameters